(Don’t have time to read the whole thing? Pin it to read later.)

 Your past tweeting history is a quick and easy place to get content for your new posts.
 Plus, this strategy gives you extra mileage for each tweet you re-share.

-Contribute Guest Posts
+Grow by Contributing Guest Posts

 This strategy may seem off-topic, but I assure you it’s drastically boosted my follower count.